-If you need some ideas with where and how to start exercising then this article will help: 4 Anti-Aging Exercise Ideas to Help Combat the Aging Process.
+If you need some ideas on where and how to start exercising then this article will help: 4 Anti-Aging Exercise Ideas to Help Combat the Aging Process.

-3. Helps Get Rid of High Blood Pressure
+3. Strength Training Helps Get Rid of High Blood Pressure

 If you develop and keep up with a proper strength training routine you have a good chance of reducing your blood pressure back to a normal range, as strength training makes the heart stronger and forces it to pump blood more efficiently.

 Lowering your blood pressure has a positive knock-on effect on many other areas of health, too.

 4. Weight Training Anti-Aging Benefits for both Men and Women

 For starters, it helps to burn fat by burning more calories – and that’s got to be a good thing.

 This is very helpful since by the mid-stage of our lives a bigger percentage of people will have found that Diets Don’t Work…….because in their 40s they have piled on a few extra kilos and tried, often more than once, to get rid of the dreaded belly fat.